Sorry, you need to enable JavaScript to visit this website.

 • Applicants must be located within the National Capital Region.

-• Applicants must only request funding for equipment/activities that are consistent with the allowable costs guidance listed on pp. 25-34 of the NSGP NOFO.
+• Applicants must only request funding for equipment/activities that are consistent with the allowable costs guidance listed on pp. 15-19 of the NSGP NOFO (and in Appendix A, on pp. 43-48).

-1. A completed FY2024 NSGP Investment Justification template.
+1. A completed FY2025 NSGP Investment Justification template

 2. A “mission statement” which explains the nature of the applicant organization’s purpose and mission.
 This will primarily be used to validate the organization’s type identified in the IJ as either: 1) Ideology-based/spiritual/religious; 2) Educational; 3) Medical; or 4) Other.